King Edward VI School - Sport

 Athletics

 Athletics is another performance summer sport, giving students the opportunity to develop technically proficient performance in the key aspects of running, jumping and throwing.
-The School has a specific jumping lane, grass athletics track and specific throwing areas.
+The School has a specific jumping lane, 200m grass athletics track and specific throwing areas.
 Students compete in regional and national competitions including fixtures against other schools.
 They also get the chance to represent their house in the Performance Track and Field inter-house track and field championships held on a professional track at the University of Warwick.
 Cross country runs through the winter months with students attending a range of competitions.

 Fencing

 Fencing at K.E.S. goes back to 1964.
 Now it is a strong performance sport within the School.
 The School is a local centre of excellence for British Fencing.
 Students can start fencing at K.E.S. when they arrive in Year 7.
-There is a special introductory course run for them be the coaches and senior boys, which is traditionally extremely well attended.
+There is a special introductory course run for them by the coaches and senior boys, which is traditionally extremely well attended.
 Our purpose-built Levi Fox Hall is designed to cater for this sort of training and is one of the best fencing training venues in the country.
 Boys can also start fencing in their senior games option in Years 11-13.

 Rowing

 The School races at local, regional and national level events.
 The School has links with Stratford-upon-Avon Boat Club and uses its clubhouse, and equipment.
 The clubhouse is a short five minute walk from School.
 The School Boat Club has a highly qualified Head Coach and two level 2 coaches on the academic staff.
-In 2014 the senior pair finished 6th in the National Championships.
-In 2016 both the girls’ and boys’ crews won the Ball Cup, creating history as the only School to do so in both categories.
-The 2017 squad won 5 out of 8 events at the Northampton Head and finished 2nd in the other three!
-The girls’ crew have now won the last four consecutive Ball Cup races.

 The commitment to King Edward VI School Rowing requires significant dedication to train at the appropriate level and the Ball Cup Victory was a culmination of three years of relentlessly pursuing a specific goal from a talented set of students and coaches.
 A truly tremendous achievement.